zmweske/cs591/h3/README.md

 <br/>

 ### This application now uses redis, which must be running before starting the server.
 With docker & docker compose installed, run `docker-compose up -d` in this directory to start redis in the pre-configured state.
+To stop the redis instance, `docker-compose down` can be used.

 <br/>